Cabin crew strike! Lufthansa and Eurowings take action

 Strikes by Lufthansa and Eurowings cabin crew: am I entitled to compensation?

 In the event of a strike, you, as a passenger, can certainly enforce your passenger rights.
 You just need to know exactly what you are entitled to and we can help you with that.
 Your right to compensation in the event of a strike depends on which party has ceased operations.
-More information about passenger rights in the event of strikes can be found here.
+More information about passenger rights in the event of strikes.

 If your flight was delayed or cancelled as a result of a strike and you want to know immediately whether you are entitled to claim compensation, you can check your flight quickly, free of charge and without obligation with our claim calculator.
 If you decide to submit a claim with Flight-Delayed.co.uk, we’ll manage your claim and fact-check the airline every step of the way.
 All under our no-win no-fee policy, That means you’ll only pay our 25% win fee if we actually succeed at claiming your compensation.
 It’s always 25%, even if we go to court!